 Born and raised in London, Lee holds degrees in mathematics and computer science from Cambridge University and an MSc in astronautics and space engineering from Cranfield University.
 She has lived in the United States for twenty years.
-Her book, "Elemental Haiku" will be published in both paperback and ebook editions by Ten Speed Press on October 1, 2019.
+Her book, "Elemental Haiku" is available in both paperback and ebook editions from Ten Speed Press.
 The book contains an introduction followed by a page for each element in the periodic table.
 Each element's haiku is accompanied by an explanatory note.

 "There are a few new poems," reveals Lee, "one long poem in the introduction, plus several of the elements have new haiku.
 In a few instances, both the original and the new haiku are included for an element."